 If you love gaming like I do, you might have always dreamed about being a master programmer ready to wow the world with your creations.
-Well dream no more you game design wizard!
-These day’s making games doesn’t have to be a profession.
-In fact there are many and varied tools out there that can help even the most code illiterate of us get started.
+Well, dream no more you game design wizard!
+These day’s making games don’t have to be a profession.
+In fact, there are many and varied tools out there that can help even the most code illiterate of us get started.

 RPG Maker MV

 If you’ve got kids that game the days away, why not encourage them to make one instead?
 The understanding gleaned from tinkering with a family friendly game engine is a great educational tool too!
 RPG Maker has been around for a long time but it’s perfect for exactly that.

 MV, the most recent iteration, lets you cobble together a JRPG style game in no time at all.
 In fact, it includes a huge library of graphics, music and other resources to get you started.
 More creative users can import their own artwork etc. just as easily.
 Because this engine so readily supports simple sprite-based graphics it’s also easy to find assets online.
 A quick Google for free game graphics will yield enough to keep you busy for ages!

 There’s a whole host of pre-made plugins online kindly released for use by their authors.
 I’ve spent quite a long time playing with RPG maker in the past and even my son loves it!